guipostic/M2_GENIOMHE_C/01_basics.md

 return_type (*pointer_name)(parameter_types);
 ```

-Here's what each part of this syntax represents:

 - `return_type`: This is the return type of the function that the pointer can point to.
 - `(*pointer_name)`: This is the pointer variable's name enclosed in parentheses.
 The asterisk `*` indicates that it's a pointer.
 - `(parameter_types)`: These are the parameter types of the function that the pointer can point to.